Skip to content

 Convention

-A Dynamic Segment can be created by wrapping a folder's name in square brackets: [folderName].
+A Dynamic Segment can be created by wrapping a file or folder name in square brackets: [segmentName].
 For example, [id] or [slug].

 Example